surftrips.co

 Frequently asked

-Right Point is a reef break suited for intermediate to advanced surfers.
+Right Point is a reef bottom, long hollow right-hand point with three connecting reef sections, break suited for intermediate through advanced surfers.

 Right Point